Gilligan's Island: Syndication

 Syndication is handled by Warner Bros.
 Television (under Turner Entertainment Co., which in 1986 acquired United Artists Television's share of the series as part of the classic pre-1986 Metro-Goldwyn-Mayer library).
 It aired on TBS from 1986 to 2003, where it also aired with colorization on season one for a while.
-TBS would air Gilligan’s Island weekday mornings at 8:05am/et throughout the 90s often paired with Bewitched.
+TBS aired Gilligan's Island weekday mornings at 8:05 a.m.
+ET throughout the 1990s, often paired with Bewitched.
 TNT aired it at some point in the 1990s and also aired the colorized season one.
 Nick at Nite later aired the series from 2000 to 2001.
-It then shifted to TV Land, where it aired from 2001 to 2003 (and again from January to June 2014).
-Then, in 2004, it aired on Hallmark Channel.
+It then shifted to TV Land, where it aired from 2001 to 2003 and again from January to June 2014.
+In 2004, it aired on Hallmark Channel.

-In 2015, the show started to air nationally on MeTV.
+In 2015, the show started to air nationally on MeTV, currently airing Sundays at 2:00 PM EST. It also airs on sister network Catchy Comedy, airing Saturdays from 3:00-5:00 PM EST.

-Warner/Turner also handles the two Filmation-produced animated sequel series.
-The three TV movie sequels are handled by other companies.
+Warner/Turner also handles the two Filmation-produced animated sequel series, while other companies handle the three TV movie sequels.